Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Use Case Scenario: Supply Chain

 In the given scenario, the entities can perform the following functions: a) The entities can transact/ share information and the proof of which can be placed in the relay chain, b) the entities can perform financial transactions through their choice of available payment services (bridges), and the receiver can receive it in their end, c) the proof of all the transactions between the parachains will be available in the relay chain which stands as the guarantee of transaction and each entity can individually verify the provenance and d) at a given point of time, the entities can track the status of the product/service.

 The parachains communicate with each other using XCMP.
-This communication involves a few things.
-First, the sender parachain will gossip the message to other nodes in the relay chain so that all nodes know about the transaction.
+This communication involves several aspects.
+First, the sender parachain gossips the message to other nodes in the relay chain so that all nodes are aware of the transaction.
 Secondly, the collators of the receiver parachain receive the message, and the validators of the receiver parachain validate the message.
 Thirdly the validators create the validated message as a block and push it to the relay chain using vertical message passing (VMP).